Doctoral Faculty, Graduate Center

 ProfileProfessor Downs studies the political and cultural history of the United States in the 19th and early 20th centuries.
 Particularly, he investigates the transformative impact of the Civil War.
 His first monograph, Declarations of Dependence: The Long Reconstruction of Popular Politics in the South, 1861-1908 was published by University of North Carolina Press in 2011, and examined the wartime creation of fantastic views of government among black and white Americans whose hopes for a state that could deliver them from want helped fashion an eccentric, but powerful post-bellum popular politics rooted in claims of friendship between politicians and the masses.
 The book was a Choice Outstanding Academic Title.

-Downs's next book, "The Ends of the War: Fighting the Civil War after Appomattox," examines the immediate period after Confederate surrender as an extension of wartime and through the lens of occupation, as the U.S. Army sought to remake life on the ground through alliances with organized freedpeople and against the ongoing resistance of ex-Confederates.
-The book will appear in March 2015 from Harvard University Press.
+Downs's new book, "The Ends of the War: Fighting the Civil War after Appomattox," examines the immediate period after Confederate surrender as an extension of wartime and through the lens of occupation, as the U.S. Army sought to remake life on the ground through alliances with organized freedpeople and against the ongoing resistance of ex-Confederates.
+The book has just been published by Harvard University Press.
 Link